mikolmogorov/Ragout/INSTALL.md

 You can install them with your OS-specific package manager, e.g. in Ubuntu:

 	$ sudo apt-get install python-biopython python-networkx

 or using pip package manager:

 	$ pip install biopython networkx

-Ragout can use Sibelia for genomes decomposition on synteny blocks.
+Ragout can use Sibelia for the genomes decomposition on synteny blocks.
 "Sibelia" executable should be in your "PATH" environment variable, otherwise you can edit "SIBELIA_BIN" variable in "ragout.py" file.